 The Company's financial statements and the financial information set out below are prepared in accordance with IFRS as issued by the IASB.
-The Company's significant accounting policies are disclosed in note 3 to the Company's audited financial statements for the year ended October 31, 2017.
+The Company's significant accounting policies are disclosed in note 3 to the Company's audited financial statements for the year ended October 31, 2018.
 The Company's functional and reporting currency is the Canadian dollar.

-Statement of Financial Position Selected Information October 31, 2017 October 31, 2016 October 31, 2015 Total current assets \$ 350,949 \$ 1,562,023 \$ 379,259 Total non-current assets 1,030,843 916,435 642,105 Total assets \$ 1,381,792 \$ 2,478,458 \$ 1,021,364 Total current liabilities \$ 244,186 \$ 317,860 \$ 19,400 Total equity 1,137,606 2,160,598 1,001,964 Total liabilities and shareholders' equity \$ 1,381,792 \$ 2,478,458 \$ 1,021,364
+Statement of Financial Position Selected Information Oct ober 31, 2018 Oc tober 31, 2017 Oct ober 31, 2016 Total current assets \$ 67,362 \$ 350,949 \$ 1,562,023 Total non-current assets 948,799 1,030,843 916,435 Total assets \$ 1,016,161 \$ 1,381,792 \$ 2,478,458 Total current liabilities \$ 531,330 \$ 244,186 \$ 317,860 Total equity 484,831 1,137,606 2,160,598 Total liabilities and shareholders' equity \$ 1,016,161 \$ 1,381,792 \$ 2,478,458

-Total current assets is comprised of cash, amounts receivable and prepaid expenses and deposit.
-The total current assets have decreased compared to fiscal 2016 due to cash of \$2,480,976 used for operations which included drilling expenses of \$1,011,792 and an option payment for mineral property of \$85,082 for the Ashley Gold Project.
-The decrease in cash is offset by gross proceeds from a private placement completed at the beginning of the 2017 fiscal year totalling \$1,670,325 with \$184,772 for share issue costs paid in conjunction with the private placement.
-The amounts receivable in the current year decreased compared to fiscal 2016 due to the decrease in GST receivable accumulated for input tax credits as at October 31, 2017.
-This is due to the earlier camp closure at the end of the 2017 fiscal year as compared to the camp closure after the 2016 fiscal year end.
-The decrease in prepaid expenses and deposit is due to the prepaid finders fees paid on October 31, 2016 at the end of the 2016 fiscal year in anticipation of closing the private placement on November 1, 2016.
-There were minimal exploration activities and no funds raised in the 2015 fiscal year.
-Total non-current assets consist of reclamation deposit, furniture, computers, camp equipment, vehicle and the acquisition costs of mineral properties.
+Total current assets are comprised of cash, amounts receivable and prepaid expenses and deposit.
+The total current assets have decreased compared to fiscal 2017 due to cash of \$566,024 used for operations which included exploration expenses of \$462,578.
+The Company also paid \$96,813 for mineral property options for the exploration projects in Ontario.
+The decrease in cash is offset by gross proceeds from a private placement completed during the 2018 fiscal year totalling \$500,000 with \$38,328 for share issue costs paid in conjunction with the private placement.
+The amounts receivable in the current year decreased compared to fiscal 2017 due to the decrease in GST receivable accumulated for input tax credits as at October 31, 2018.
+This is due to the decrease in exploration expenditures at the end of fiscal 2018 compared to fiscal 2017.
+The decrease in prepaid expenses and deposit is due to the write-off of deferred costs paid for projects that was previously capitalized and the decrease in the deposit for the Company's credit card account.
+Total noncurrent assets consist of reclamation deposit, furniture, computers, camp equipment, vehicle and the acquisition costs of mineral properties.
+The decrease in non-current assets is due to the writeoff of \$229,096 for the development costs for the Ashley Gold Project.
+The Company also acquired new options and made payments totalling \$96,813 in cash and issued \$60,650 in shares for property.
 The increase during the 2017 and the 2016 fiscal years are due to the purchase of equipment for the Ashley Gold Project and the option payments and related expenses paid for the acquisition of the Ashley Gold Project.

-The total non-current assets in 2015 includes a \$200,000 property option payment to Firesteel.
+Current liabilities increased at the end of 2018 due to accumulation management fees not paid out to conserve cash and higher vendor payables due at the end of the year.
 Total current liabilities decreased in fiscal 2017 due to less vendor payables at year end due to the earlier camp closure as compared to fiscal 2016.
 At the end of the 2016 fiscal year, the camp was still active resulting in higher vendor payables for the Company's drilling activities at the Ashley Gold Project.
-Current liabilities is low in fiscal 2015 compared due to the minimal exploration activities for the 2015 season.